jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 520px; right: 140px;">Security</h1>

 !SLIDE
 .notes First, what types of tokens are we talking about?
-Well, if a user forgets their password and needs to reset it, Rodauth generates a password reset token for the user and emails it to them.|The user receives the email, which contains a link with the token, allowing them to change their password.
+Well, if a user forgets their password and needs to reset it, Rodauth generates a password reset token for the user and emails it to them.|The user receives the email, which contains a link with the token, allowing them to reset their password.
 Similar tokens are used for other features in Rodauth.

 <h1 class="white" style="font-size: 230px; position: absolute; top: 310px; right: 160px;">Tokens</h1>